hellothisistim/hellothisistim.github.io/_photographs/parking-garage-tree-and-light.md

 ---
 Parking Garage, Tree, and Light

 First printing.
-Edition of ??? with ??? artist proof.
+Edition of 2 with no artist proof.
 Glossy, silver gelatin fiber-based paper.
-4 by 5 inch image on ??? by ??? inch paper.
+4 by 5 inch image on 6 by 7 inch paper.
 Selenium toned for longevity.

 Print number one of the first printing is available now. $50 includes free shipping via USPS Priority within the US.
 Please email me for shipping outside the US.